Breastfeeding Guilt – It’s a real thing, let’s talk about it!

 The parenting space is pretty “noisy”, lots of different opinions out there on feeding but also other things like soothers, swaddles, sleep etcetera and as a result we have polarized these topics!
 As parents/soon to be parents, we understand the recommendations on these things and then we do what is the best option for our family.
-Feeding your baby is no exception, we know that the World Health Organization as well as the Canadian Paediatric Society and American Academy of Pediatrics recommend offering breast milk for the first 6 months.
+Feeding your baby is no exception, we know that the World Health Organization as well as the Canadian Paediatric Society and American Academy of Pediatrics recommend offering breastmilk for the first 6 months.
 With that being said, we have to recognize that every family and their circumstances are unique.
 Everyone’s feeding journey will look different and that’s okay, a fed baby is the most important thing.
+If you are breastfeeding that can look many different ways.

 New parents say to me all the time that they feel there is a lot of pressure around breastfeeding, they know the importance of it but sometimes breastfeeding is just not possible.
 There can be several reasons breastfeeding may be challenging but also for some mom’s breastfeeding is just not an option for medical reasons.